WidgetKing/cpextra/docs/variables/command.md

 # Command Variables

+**Command Variables** are so named because they represent a specific 'action' or 'command'.
+When you assign a value to these variables, CpExtra reads that value and acts upon it.
+CpExtra Command Variables are actually designed to work in the same way as Captivate's own **Command Variables**.
+But while Captivate's Command Variables are actually **System Variables**, not **User Variables**, CpExtra makes it possible for Captivate e-learning developers to add to Captivate's functionality by setting up new **User Variables** and giving them names that CpExtra will recognise and execute as a **Command Variable**.

-Below is a list of all the command variables offered by CpExtra in alphabetical order.
+Below is a list of all the **Command Variables** offered by CpExtra (in alphabetical order) and what they do.

 ## xcmndAddEventListener